pyblish/pyblish.github.io/README.md

 ### Contributing

-If you find an error or would otherwise like to contribute to the site, edit the one file located within the `_posts` directory.
+If you find an error or would otherwise like to contribute to the site, edit the one Markdown formatted file located within the `_chapters` directory.

 [Jekyll]: http://jekyllrb.com
 [Liquid]: http://liquidmarkup.org/